colinhacks/zod/README.md

 ### Requirements

 - TypeScript 4.1+!
-- You must enable `strict` mode in your `tsconfig.json`.
+- You must enable `strict` and `strictNullChecks` modes in your `tsconfig.json`.
 This is a best practice for all TypeScript projects.

   ```ts
   // tsconfig.json